Prepare for Life After Treatment: Survivorship Programs for Cancer Patients

 Patients Benefit From the Breast Cancer Survivorship Program at University Hospitals Seidman Cancer Center

-UH Seidman Cancer Center offers a special survivorship program for patients after treatment for breast cancer.
+UH Seidman Cancer Center offers a special breast cancer survivorship program, which helps patients navigate their life following treatment.
 Many patients have concerns about being a breast cancer survivor, including:

 - How do I return to a normal life after cancer?